DoctrinAB/opentok-react/README.md

 ## About

 Originally authored by [Aiham Hammami](https://github.com/aiham).
-Currently maintained by OpenTok Engineers and community members.
 Please note that this is not officially supported by [TokBox](https://tokbox.com/).